Software engineers often think about operating a web development organization of their own.

 Still, this is primarily a kickstart approach over the first months (up to a couple of years).
 In terms of scaling a web development business, you have to engage in different activities that overlap with the initial plan and build upon it.
 I’ve covered the next step in the growth journey in The Definitive Sales Process For a WordPress Development Company:

-Presales and Client Vetting
+Presales Qualification and Client Fit Assessment

 The further you specialize and build your professional brand, the more your business will shift to inbound leads instead of cold calls and emails.